blues-man/obs-v4l2sink-plugin-fedora/README.md

 $ sudo dnf install --nogpgcheck obs-v4l2sink
 ```

-The GPG check fails on rpmfusion and sentry packages, skipping for the moment will let those install.
+The GPG check fails on `sentry` repo, skipping for the moment will let those install.

 ## From RPM (Fedora 32)